JKetelaar/Dockit/README.md

 Simply type in `dockit config` and answer what the CLI requests.

 ### `Dockit open`
-Opens the current project in your browser
+Opens the current project in your browser.